mwarning/KadNode/misc/faq.md

 ## FAQ
 * **What is KadNode?**
-    In short, KadNode is the Transmissions DHT with interfaces and packaging.
+    In short, KadNode does DNS based on the BitTorrent network.
     Slightly longer; KadNode is a tool that resolves names to IP addresses using the BitTorrent DHT network.
     KadNode runs in background and intercepts and answers name request for the .p2p domain.
     It has a very low resource consumption.
 The main task is to just return IP addresses for identifiers, not necessarly traditional DNS.